nacos-group/nacos-group.github.io/docs/en-us/quick-start-spring.md

 </dependency>
 ```

+The the latest version can be available in maven repositories such as "[mvnrepository.com](https://mvnrepository.com/artifact/com.alibaba.nacos/nacos-spring-context)".

 2. Add the `@EnableNacosConfig` annotation to enable the configuration service.
 In the code below, `@NacosPropertySource` is used to load the configuration source whose  `dataId` is `example` , and autorefresh is also enabled:

 ```